jinxTelesis/ExampleCode/README.md

 # ExampleCode
-Readme has URLs to full code and screenshots
+Readme has URLs to full code and screenshots.

+The first few screenshots are of a Spring Boot business website.
+It contains a login, spring security, registration form and few simple APIs and some.
+It uses JPA and Hibernate to store Java objects as SQL on a MariaDB database.The template engine is thymeleaf not JSP, but thymeleaf is fairly close to JSP.
+There is considerable use of fragments within the Thymeleaf which helps reduce redudent code.

 Screen Shot 1